nrinaudo/kantan.csv/docs/src/main/tut/benchmarks.md

 | [product collections]    |     90.76 |
 | [scala csv]              |    285.15 |
 | [uniVocity]              |     38.69 |

-The one thing I feel I must point out here is that [uniVocity]'s results are so poor, the reason has probably less to do with the library than how I'm using it.
-It's probably fair to ignore that number for the moment.
-As soon as I work out what I'm doing wrong, I'll amend the results.

 [commons csv]:https://commons.apache.org/proper/commons-csv/
 [jackson csv]:https://github.com/FasterXML/jackson-dataformat-csv